 docker exec -it mastodon-docker_web_1 bin/tootctl help

 See the upgrading section of the Docker guide.
 It basically just involves updating the repo and checking out the latest tag while preserving your docker-compose.yml settings (but changing the image versions in it).
 Then run the db:migrate task too in case any changes have been made to the database schema.

-docker-compose build docker-compose run --rm web rake db:migrate docker-compose up -d
+docker-compose build docker-compose run --rm web bundle exec rake db:migrate docker-compose up -d

 The mastodon-data directory holds everything needed for a backup, but it's important to back up the postgresql database with a proper dump as well since the files can become corrupted and unusable.
 The redis database is also very important, but a dump is automatically maintained in the redis/dump.rdb file in the data directory and is safe to use for live backup, see this post about backing up and restoring redis databases.
 Both databases should be backed up at least daily, but the rest of the files can be backed up less regularly.